 The University of Technology Sydney is offering Media Transition Doctoral Scholarships.
-The scholarships are awarded to research the effects and implications of disruption and transition in the media sector.
+The bursaries are awarded to research the effects and implications of disruption and transition in the media sector.

 The University of Technology Sydney is a public university in Sydney, Australia.
 The university was founded in its current form in 1988, although its origins trace back to the 1870s.
 It is part of the Australian Technology Network of universities.

-Course Level: Scholarships are available for pursuing doctoral programme.
+Course Level: The studentships are available for pursuing a doctoral programme.

-Study Subject: Scholarships are awarded to research the effects and implications of disruption and transition in the media sector.
+Study Subject: The studentships are awarded to research the effects and implications of disruption and transition in the media sector.

 Nationality: Domestic and international students are eligible to apply.